wasiejen/Free-Snap-Tap/README.md

 - Better or more complete error handling in the menu
     - if someone still finds a way to crash the program via the menu, then congratulations :-D
 - Linux user will not see the new key replacement options
-    - selective key suppression is simply not working on linux
+    - selective key suppression is simply not working on Linux

 **V0.37**
-- bug fix where program control were not working due to changed key up and down recognition intruduced in V0.36
+- bug fix where program control were not working due to changed key up and down recognition introduced in V0.36
-- first Linux test implemention
+- first Linux test implementation
     - feedback needed - might not work due to still using win32_event_filter, but now without suppression of key events for Linux

 **V0.36**